Fermium/website/README.md

 * *_scripts:* All scripts to build, deploy and tests as well as the list of servers to deploy to
 * *Websites:* The websites, each in a separate directory like example_com
   * *_site:* The output directory for Jekyll.
-  * *site:* The directory if the site is not built by Travis-CI
+  * *site:* The directory if the site is not built by Travis-CI.
+If this directory is present *_site* will be ignored.

 ###Thanks
 This site was derived from [ionic-site](https://github.com/driftyco/ionic-site).